 When it comes to the best horse brushes, we highly recommend that you go with the Wahl Professional Horse Brush.
 This horse brush easily removes dirt and loose hair from your horse.
 We really like this brand because it comes in a large variety of sizes and styles to pick from.
-You can get a body specific brush, a face brush, and pick the strength of bristles.
+You can get a body-specific brush, or a face brush, and pick the strength of the bristles.

-For general purpose brushing, we prefer the combo body brush which combines stiff and hard bristles so you can get the best of both worlds.
+For general-purpose brushing, we prefer the combo body brush which combines stiff and hard bristles so you can get the best of both worlds.
 These bristles are also very durable and don’t fall out.
-Additionally, we find that the Wahl Professional to have this nice ergonomic design and is easy to hold and get a nice grip to give you pletny of leverage to brush harder.
+Additionally, we find that the Wahl Professional has this nice ergonomic design and is easy to hold, and gets a nice grip to give you plenty of leverage to brush harder.

 #2.Decker 35 Synthetic Grooming Brush for Horses

-Next up, we have the Decker 35 Synthetic Grooming Brush, which are some of the best horse brushes in this industry if you want stiff synthetic bristles.
+Next up, we have the Decker 35 Synthetic Grooming Brush, which is some of the best horse brushes in this industry if you want stiff synthetic bristles.
 We like the Decker 35 because it is great for grooming thick winter coats and the fibers of this brush really get down between the hairs.
-The brush has a two inch trim and hold water well.
+The brush has a two-inch trim and holds water well.

-We also think this brush works great as taking off dead skin from your horse and the bristles aren’t too stiff to the point where it hurts or annoys the horse.
-All in all, this is a no frills no thrills like grooming horse brush and the handle is wooden, so don’t expect it to be all “ergonomic.”
+We also think this brush works great for taking off dead skin from your horse and the bristles aren’t too stiff to the point where it hurts or annoys the horse.
+All in all, this is a no-frills no thrills like grooming horse brush and the handle is wooden, so don’t expect it to be all “ergonomic.”